AdobeDocs/experience-manager-65.en/help/forms/using/generate-multiple-interactive-communication-using-batch-api.md

 You can use the Batch API to produce multiple interactive communications from a template.
 The template is an interactive communication without any data.
 The Batch API combines data with a template to produce an interactive communication.
 The API is useful in the mass production of interactive communications.
 For example, telephone bills, credit card statements for multiple customers.

-The Batch API accepts records (data) in JSON format and from a Form Data Model and produces interactive communications.
+The Batch API accepts records (data) in JSON format and from a Form Data Model.
 The number of produced interactive communications is equal to the records specified in the input JSON file in the configured Form Data Model.
 You can use the API to produce both Print and Web output.
 The PRINT option produces a PDF document and the WEB option produces data in JSON format for each individual record.

 ## Using the Batch API {#using-the-batch-api}

-The Batch API works in conjunction with Watched Folders.
-Out of the Box, AEM Forms provide a Watched Folder service.
-The service generates interactive communications and allows you to configure a template, output type (HTML, PRINT, or Both), locale, prefill service, and name of the generated interactive communications.
-You can also create custom services as per your requirements.
-To use the Batch API:
+You can use the Batch API in conjunction with Watched Folders or as a standalone Rest API.
+You configure a template, output type (HTML, PRINT, or Both), locale, prefill service, and name for the generated interactive communications to use the Batch API.

-You can use the below-listed methods to specify input data (records) and batch produce interactive communications.
-You can:

-* Specify input data (records) in JSON file format to produce an interactive communication
-* Use input data (records) saved in an external data source and accessed via a form data model to produce an interactive communication

-### Specify input data records in JSON file format to produce an interactive communication {#specify-input-data-in-JSON-file-format}

 You combine a record with an interactive communication template to produce an interactive communication.
-You can create a separate JSON file for each record or create a JSON array to keep all the records in a single file:
+Batch APIs can read records (data for interactive communication templates) directly from a JSON file or from an external data source accessed via form data model.
+You can keep each record in a separate JSON file or create a JSON array to keep all the records in a single file.

 **A single record in a JSON file**